BaronLip/redux_by_tania_rascia/README.md

 React-router uses `:id` to designate the id within a path, instead of a template string.

-When exporting a functional component, use the {curly brackets}.
+Use the {curly brackets} to import a functional component.

 ## QUESTIONS & ANSWERS (for my learning process)